 Some days I make my kids’ lunches and even remember to cut the crusts off.
 Other days they eat cafeteria hot lunch.
 I am doing enough.

-Some days I shower and moisturize and actually put on makeup.
-Other days I stay in workout clothes that I never worked out in.
+Some days I shower and moisturize and have the energy to put on makeup.
+Other days I stay in workout clothes I never worked out in.
 I am doing enough.

 Some days I snuggle with my kids and read a book to each of them in their beds.
 Other days, the oldest reads to the youngest and they get a quick kiss.
 I am doing enough.